 God, but we should always be mindful of the order.
 This adoption marks the

 kind intension of God’s heart toward us.
-Not only have we been adopted by
+Not only has God adopted us, we have taken the place of the disobedient Jew

-out of this salvation, but we have also taken over their ministry of
+and have taken over their ministry of

 (75d) Thy kingdom come